Parbati Ghose: Personal life

 In 1959, she married Gourprasad Ghose and adopted the name Parbati Ghose, given to her by her new in-laws.

 Death

-Ghose died on 11 February 2018, at the age of 84 in Bhubaneswar.
+Ghose died on 12 February 2018, at the age of 84 in Bhubaneswar.
 The state government of Odisha held a state funeral in her honor.
 Naveen Patnaik, the Chief Minister of Orissa, paid tribute to Parbati Ghose and her contributions to the local and national film industry, noting that "She was an actor, director and producer at the same time.
 In early days of Odia cinema, she single-handedly uplifted it to a new level.
-She was really a symbol of women's empowerment when an idea like empowerment was unheard of.
+She is considered as a symbol of women's empowerment when an idea like empowerment was unheard of.
 Her departure is a great loss to our industry and the world of silver screen.
 She will always be remembered for her contribution to Odia cinema."